USEPA/CMAQ/README.md

 git checkout –b 5.2_DDM-3D
 ```

-Then use the following command to restore the files that you had modified for your local machine
+Then use the following command to restore the files that you had modified for your local machine.

 ```
 git stash apply